MakeSchool-Tutorials/MakeSchoolNotes-Swift/P6-Introduction-Table-Views/content.md

 > 1. Ensure you are in `Main.storyboard`
 > 2. Select `Table View Cell`
 > 3. Using the *Identity Inspector* set your *Custom Class* to `NoteTableViewCell`
-> 4. Using the *Attributes Inspector* set your *Style* to `Basic` and *Identifier* to `NoteCell`
+> 4. Using the *Attributes Inspector*, set your *Style* to `Basic` and *Identifier* to `NoteCell`
 > 5. Rename the `Table View Cell` in the *Document Outline* hierarchy to `NoteCell`
 >
 >![image](table_view_cell_identity_inspector.png) ![image](table_view_attributes_inspector.png)

 OK let's hit Run.
-By the power of Grayskull (Too 80s?), you should now see the following:
+If the Force is with you, you should now see the following:

 ![image](table_view_hello_world.png)

-##Commit
+#Commit
 Now would be a good time to commit your code.
 Include a commit message to remind yourself of what you've implemented.
-It's good to commit after a chunk of work;
+It's good to commit after you've finished a chunk of work;
 even better if it works :)

 #Hello World